tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 Let's say you want to use a theme that provides ready-made templates for REST API documentation.
 In this activity, you'll publish the weatherdata endpoints in a Jekyll theme called Aviator.
 Additionally, rather than syncing the files from a Github repository, you'll just work with the files directly in CloudCannon.

 The [Aviator API documentation theme](https://github.com/CloudCannon/Aviator-Jekyll-Theme) by Cloud Cannon is designed for REST APIs.
 You'll use this theme to input a new endpoint.
-If you're continuing on from the previous chapters (Documenting REST APIs), you already have a new endpoint called surfreport.
+If you're continuing on from the previous sections (Documenting REST APIs), you already have a new endpoint called surfreport.

 <a href="https://github.com/CloudCannon/Aviator-Jekyll-Theme"><img src="images/aviatortheme.png" alt="Cloud Cannon Aviator theme" /></a>